DEPRESSION, and OCD SPECIALIST - David Williams

 British Association for Behavioural and Cognitive Psychotherapies

 The BABCP is the lead organisation for Cognitive Behavioural Therapy in the UK.

 Membership is open to anyone with an interest in the practice, theory or development of CBT.
 BABCP also provides accreditation for CBT therapists.

 BABCP accredited members adhere to the Standards of Conduct, Performance and Ethics in the Practice of Behavioural and Cognitive Psychotherapies, and are willing to be scrutinised in this adherence as required.

 Areas of counselling I deal with

 I use CBT (Cognitive Behavioural Therapy) to address:

 - Low Self-Esteem

 If you don’t want CBT, I am also trained at Masters degree level in general (Integrative) psychotherapy and counselling.

-I look forward to hearing from people of all backgrounds; Gay, Straight, Bi, Transgender etc etc etc - I don't judge.
-I show interest :)
+I look forward to hearing from people from all backgrounds; Sexuality, Race, Gender identification - I don't judge.
+I show interest!